Satoshi-Sh/shopping_cart/README.md

 ## Shopping Cart

 This is an assignment of The Odin Project to learn how to using router and tesing in react.

+You can check the page here. https://satoshi-sh.github.io/shopping_cart/

 #Credit
 icon: https://iconarchive.com/show/swarm-icons-by-sonya/Sushi-icon.html